MdiHos/mdihos.github.io/README.md

 It is possible to deploy directly to GitHub pages with the official [angular-cli-ghpages](https://www.npmjs.com/package/angular-cli-ghpages) package.

+To build or serve the application in production mode in IntelliJ, see [this post](https://stackoverflow.com/q/51127798).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.